Bounties-Network/StandardBounties/README.md

 Ethereum smart contracts can trivially facilitate transactions of resources (or tokens) between individuals or groups, but service transactions are more complex.
 Requesting individuals (issuers) must first approve the work they're receiving before paying out funds, meaning bounty hunters must have trust that the issuer will pay them in the spirit of the original contract.

-The _StandardBounty.sol_ contract facilitates transactions on qualitative data (often representing artifacts of completion of some service), allowing bounty issuers to systematically approve the work they receive.
+The _StandardBounties.sol_ contract facilitates transactions on qualitative data (often representing artifacts of completion of some service), allowing bounty issuers to systematically approve the work they receive.

 ## 2. Implementation

-A single bounty contract can be used to pay amounts of ETH or a given token, based on the successful completion of specific **Milestones**.
+A single bounty contract can be used to pay amounts of ETH or a given token, based on the successful completion of the given task.
 The contract aims to reduce the necessary trust in the issuer by forcing them to deposit sufficient Ether (or tokens) to at minimum pay out each milestone once.

 - A bounty begins in the `Draft` state, where the requirements, deadline, arbiter, and reward amounts can still be altered.